Nearly 50,000 people in the United States die from pneumonia each year. Seniors and children are particularly vulnerable to death from pneumonia.

-“Your lungs become infected with a pathogen, either bacterial or viral, when you breathe in or come in contact with these organisms,” said Patrick M. Jarvis, M.D., internal medicine physician, Norton Inpatient Specialists.
+“Your lungs become infected with a pathogen, either bacterial or viral, when you breathe in or come in contact with these organisms,” said Patrick M. Jarvis, M.D., hospitalist and internal medicine physician with Norton Inpatient Specialists.

-Dr. Jarvis said that in some cases pneumonia develops as a result of other illnesses, such as the flu, bronchitis or other upper respiratory infections that linger.
+Pneumonia sometimes develops as a result of the flu, bronchitis or other upper respiratory infections that linger.

 “If you are a normally healthy person, a small amount of the organism getting into your lungs may not cause an infection.
-Your body fights it off and you never even feel sick,” he said.
-“But if the bacteria or virus begins to grow and multiply it can cause a problem, or if your immune system is already compromised due to other health conditions, then the illness can progress and you can develop a full infection.”
+Your body fights it off, and you never even feel sick,” Dr. Jarvis said.
+“But if the bacteria or virus begins to grow and multiply, it can cause a problem, or, if your immune system is already compromised due to other health conditions, then the illness can progress and you can develop a full infection.”

-Even a healthy person can sometimes develop pneumonia; the illness isn’t limited to those with a compromised immune system, Dr. Jarvis said.
+Even a healthy person can sometimes develop pneumonia; the illness isn’t limited to those with a compromised immune system, according to Dr. Jarvis.

 - Cough that produces yellow or green mucus